Quick Tap Feedback is 40% More Accurate

 Many organisations overlook quick tap surveys as a powerful alternative to other survey methods since on the surface, they seem simple.
 Yet they can actually give you complex and valuable insights into how other people experience your services.
 Here’s a primer on quick tap surveys, and how to use them to get the information you need.

 What is a Quick Tap Survey?

 First, it’s important to understand what sets quick tap surveys apart.
 They’re short surveys, usually one question (but no longer than five) that clients can respond to in real-time, directly after they receive service.
-ViewPoint kiosks offer quick tap solutions in a variety of different formats, letting clients answer simple questions with the tap of a finger or with our touchless solution by hovering their finger over their selection.
+ViewPoint kiosks offer quick tap solutions in a variety of different formats, letting clients answer simple questions with the tap of a finger.

 Quick tap surveys are popular in a variety of settings: retail shops, airports, universities, clinics and hospitals, conferences, and hotels.
 In general, they’re useful in any setting where collecting feedback about client experience matters.
 Regardless of setting, there are a few common practices that are essential to getting the best results.

 How to Use Quick Tap Surveys

 One of the key advantages to using quick tap surveys is that they give you real-time data, so you can act quickly.
 Unlike other survey methods, there’s no lag time between when people use a kiosk and when you get the feedback.
 That means they work well whether you use them on their own, or in tandem with longer, more in-depth surveys.